Magiclogon/qrcode-style-editor/README.md

 Adding functionalities that I didn't think about or making suggestions of potential useful features to be added.

 # How to use?
-Very simple, you should start by installing the requirements and this using this command:
+Very simple, you should start by installing the requirements and this by using this command:

 `pip install -r \path\requirements.txt`